 Park Boulevard Approach - Park in one of several paved turnouts along Park Blvd. a short distance to the north of the turn into the Hidden Valley CG parking lot and follow a marked trail east to the mouth of Steve Canyon.
 The west face of Sidewinder Rock and it's distinctive slanting dike system is a good landmark.
 This approach takes about 5-10 minutes depending upon which portion of Steve Canyon you plan on visiting.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Steve Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Steve Canyon:

 Featured Route For Steve Canyon

 The Decompensator of Lhasa 5.10c/d 6b+ 21 VII+ 21 E3 5b California

 : ... : Grain Surgery Wall

 Located on the right hand face of the upper east side of Steve Canyon.
 Start off a boulder to the right of the large central chimney system (Hoopharkz, 5.4).
 From the boulder, reach out right to a horizontal and the left-arching crack system above (small cams).
 A direct start is possible (5.11c/d) but the complete lack of pro keeps people off.
 Above, gear in the horizontal protects moves up to steep friction past 2 bolts (crux).
 Higher, a third bolt protects a traverse right to the arete w...[more]
 Browse More Classics in California